-Through interactions across the center's different scientific programs — Care Experience, Health Care Systems Engineering, Population Health Science and Surgical Outcomes — the scholars are exposed to secondary data analysis, systematic literature reviews and meta-analyses, and various statistical and data-modeling techniques.
+Through interactions across the center's different scientific programs — Care Experience, Health Care Systems Engineering, Population Health Science and Surgical Outcomes — scholars are exposed to secondary data analysis, systematic literature reviews and meta-analyses, and various statistical and data-modeling techniques.
 They are mentored in both the selection and conduct of their research, which is chosen to address problems they and their colleagues see in the health care system today.
-Many of the scholars go on to successfully compete for additional career development awards (both internal and external), such as the KL2 Mentored Career Development Program.
+Many of the scholars go on to successfully compete for additional career development awards (both internal and external).

 Interns and fellows.
-The center supports a number of interns and fellows (graduate and postgraduate) with a goal of developing well-rounded health services researchers.
+The center supports a number of interns and graduate and postgraduate fellows with a goal of developing well-rounded health science researchers.
 These individuals learn how to conduct health science research and how to identify questions that are relevant to patients, providers and others along the continuum of health care delivery.
 They also learn current methodology for data collection and analysis.

 - Clinician-Investigator Training Program.
-The Clinician-Investigator Training Program provides two years of mentored research training for individuals in a Mayo School of Graduate Medical Education clinical residency or fellowship.
+The Clinician-Investigator Training Program provides two years of mentored research training for individuals in Mayo Clinic School of Graduate Medical Education clinical residencies or fellowships.
 Several positions are available in the program each year, with health care delivery as a focus area for one or two investigators each year.

 - Graduate courses.
-Mayo Graduate School provides advanced scientific training in biomedical research.
+Mayo Clinic Graduate School of Biomedical Sciences provides advanced scientific training in biomedical research.
 Scientific courses, conferences, seminars and journal clubs offer training in how the biological sciences support and enhance health care delivery.
 In addition, the center is creating a new health care delivery curriculum.

 Medical school courses.
-By integrating health care delivery concepts into its curriculum, Mayo Medical School educates and prepares medical students to be physician leaders who are able to blend the science of health care delivery into their chosen area of practice.
+By integrating health care delivery concepts into its curriculum, Mayo Clinic School of Medicine educates and prepares medical students to be physician leaders who are able to blend the science of health care delivery into their chosen area of practice.

-Mayo Clinic is expanding Mayo Medical School from a single campus in Rochester, Minnesota, to a national presence, adding campuses in Phoenix/Scottsdale, Arizona, and Jacksonville, Florida.
-This expansion will double the student body, and concurrently incorporate a certificate in the Science of Health Care Delivery, with the option to obtain a master's degree.
-This dual-track program — awarding an M.D. with additional health care delivery curriculum — is believed to be the first of its kind.
+Mayo Clinic has expanded Mayo Clinic School of Medicine from a single campus in Rochester, Minnesota, to a national presence, adding campuses in Phoenix/Scottsdale, Arizona, and Jacksonville, Florida.
+The expansion doubled the student body and concurrently incorporated a certificate in the Science of Health Care Delivery, with the option to obtain a master's degree.
+This dual-track program — awarding a medical degree with additional health care delivery curriculum — is believed to be the first of its kind.